Teardrop Peperomia orba Plant Care, Common Issues and Remedies

 Fertilizer

 Feed your Peperomia orba Plant with a balanced, liquid fertilizer every 4 weeks in spring and summer for a lush growth.
-Too much fertilizer may result in leggy growth.
+Too much fertilizer may result in leggy growth and yellowing.

 Withhold feeding in fall and winter as growth is reduced and feeding at this time may lead to fertilizer burn; wilting, drooping, yellowing leaves.